-We enrolled NSCLC patients in KICKSTART with PD-L1 \geq 50%.
-Patients with PD-L1 \geq 50% are the most responsive to pembrolizumab monotherapy in the frontline setting.
-In this setting, pembrolizumab monotherapy is a standard-of-care and pembrolizumab is the most widely used checkpoint treatment.
-Beyond this initial KICKSTART patient population, we plan to pursue additional clinical trials of tomivosertib NSCLC patients with PD-L1 expression 1-49% and in other indications where anti PD-(L)1 therapy is the standard-of-care, including other cancers where PD-(L)1 therapy is approved such as renal, bladder, triple negative breast cancer, or tumors with high microsatellite instability ("MSI-H").
+In our PD-L1≥50% cohort, we are enrolling NSCLC patients in KICKSTART with PD-L1 biomarker expression≥50%.
+In this patient population, who are the most responsive to pembrolizumab monotherapy in the frontline setting, and for whom monotherapy is a standard-of-care and pembrolizumab is the most widely used checkpoint treatment.
+Beyond this initial KICKSTART patient population, we plan to pursue additional clinical trials of tomivosertib in other indications where anti PD-(L)1 therapy is the standard-of-care, including other cancers where PD-(L)1 therapy is approved such as renal, bladder, triple negative breast cancer, or tumors with high microsatellite instability ("MSI-H").